demisto/content-docs/docs/integrations/context-standards-mandatory.md

 title: Mandatory Context Standards
 ---

-This article describes the schema for the system indicators and the DBot Score object.
-No need to output them in your code, instead use the builtin classes as described in the [Context Use Cases](../integrations/context-and-outputs#context-use-cases) article.
+This article describes the standerd context schema used for the system indicators and the DBot Score object.
+There is no need to manually output this in your code, instead, use the builtin classes as described in the [Context Use Cases](../integrations/context-and-outputs#context-use-cases) article.

 ## File
 The following is the format for a file.
 File here refers to the file indicator or a binary file that could potentially be malicious, and might be checked for reputation or sent to a sandbox.